BBQ Party This Weekend? Let’s Smoke: A Simple Timeline for Stress-Free Hosting

 • Friday evening: Trim, season, and dry brine your meats.

-Step 3: Prep the Backyard & Clean Up
+Step 3: Prep the Backyard and Clean Up

-Step 4: The Day-of BBQ Timeline (for a 4PM Party)
+Step 4: Day-Of BBQ Timeline (For a 4PM Party)

-This version assumes brisket or pork shoulder is the centerpiece and needs a proper rest before serving.
+This assumes brisket or pork shoulder is your main meat.

 Night Before (Friday)